 © Copyright.
 All Rights Reserved

-He shares that his relationship with his wife and companion of over 40 years has had the most profound impact upon him.
-He rejoices in the Lord for his family which also consists of a daughter and three sons.
-Bishop Johnson was saved at the age of 14 and credits his faithfully under the late Bishop Gary Hunt of Greater Apostolic Faith Temple of Memphis, TN (1961-1969 and 1976-1983), Bishop Leroy Chappelle of the Church of Jesus Christ in Los Angeles, CA (1969-1974), and the Late District elder Clem Humphrey of Grace Apostolic Church in Washington, D.C., (1974-1976).
+Bishop Johnson was saved at the age of 14 and served faithfully under the leadership of three great Pentecostal men: Bishop Gary Hunt of Greater Apostolic Faith Temple of Memphis, TN (1961-1969 and 1976-1983), the late Bishop Leroy Chappelle (Church of Jesus Christ in Los Angeles, CA (1969-1974), and the Late District Elder Clem Humphrey (Grace Apostolic Church in Washington, D.C., (1974-1976)

-Bishop Johnson has been very active within the Pentecostal Assemblies of the World (PAW), working at the local, state, regional and national levels for the International Pentecostal Young People’s Union, the International Christian Education Association, and the International Missions Board.
+Bishop Johnson has been very active within the Pentecostal Assemblies of the World (PAW), He labored at the local, state, regional and national levels for the International Pentecostal Young People’s Union, the International Christian Education Association, and the International Missions Board.

-He graduated from LeMoyen-Owen College in Memphis with a Bachelors of Arts Degree in Economics and UCLA Graduate School of Management with a Masters of Science Degree in Urban Land Economics.
+Bishop Johnson graduated from LeMoyen-Owen College s with a Bachelors of Arts Degree in Economics and from the University of California at Los Angeles Graduate School of Management with a Masters of Science Degree in Management, concentrating in Urban Land Economics.